Import Pipeline¶

 A field value fails pattern, set, date, or custom validation |

 All import failures are surfaced as ErrorCode.IMPORT_VALIDATION_FAILED (HTTP 422) with a structured data.errors[] payload using ImportValidationError objects.
-Each error carries code, column, rows (compressed row list), optional params, and optional allowedValues.
+Each error carries code, column, rows (compressed row list), optional reason, optional params, and optional allowedValues.

 5. Wiring an Import Route¶